How to Create a Summer Routine for Kids

 - Laminate it or place it in a dry erase pouch.

-- It you prefer a different order, cut on dotted lines and glue on another piece of paper.
+- If you prefer a different order, cut on dotted lines and glue on another piece of paper.

-- Use a dry erase marker to cross of the tasks each day.
+- Use a dry erase marker to cross the tasks each day.

 Summer Routine Fun Activity Time

-You’ll notice there are two daily activity times.
+You’ll notice on the free summer routine printable that there are two daily activity times.
 During these blocks of time, choose an activity for inside play, outside play, or away from home.

 Inside activity time can happen when it’s too hot or the weather isn’t great outside.
 You might also want to have the children inside the house so you can accomplish something.
 It’s good to think ahead about what special activities your children could do inside.